OKX Friends Episode 9 | Conversation with the Madman: Past, Present, and Future

 Additionally, we should pay attention to the future approval status of major ETFs in the U.S. Currently, only BTC is approved, while ETH, SOL, XRP, and LTC are in preparation.

-Chapter 3: Madman Speaks ------ Advice for Newcomers
+Chapter 3: The Madman Speaks ------ Advice for Newcomers

 1. What advice do you have for newcomers entering the cryptocurrency field?
 How should they start learning and accumulating experience?

-Also, do not take loans or use money that affects your daily life to trade cryptocurrencies, as this will impact the most important aspect of trading: your mindset.
+Additionally, do not take out loans or use money that affects your daily life to trade cryptocurrencies, as this will impact the most important aspect of trading: your mindset.
 Once your mindset is distorted, all operations will become deformed.
 If you notice your mindset is off, immediately stop trading, take a break, and then get back on track.

 3. How do you suggest newcomers establish their own analysis framework and models?
 Are there any practical tools or methods you can recommend?